-These remain the responsibility of the hiring unit.
+These remain the responsibility of the hiring unit and are to be completed prior to an offer being extended.

-7. Is credit history a part of the background check?
+7. Is credit history a part of the criminal background check?

 No, credit history is not included in the standard criminal background check.
 However, a small number of administrative positions with specific job responsibilities may also require a credit history check.
 A requirement for a credit history check must be pre-approved by Illinois Human Resources and be included in the job posting.